Multinomial Backtesting of Distortion Risk Measures: Multinomial Tests for Distortion Risk Measures

 This question is equivalent to testing the hypothesis that the exception indicators $\mathds{1}_{\left\{L_t > V@R^{t-1}_{\beta}(M_t) \right\}},$ $t=1,2, \dots, n, $ are a sequence of independent Bernoulli random variables with parameter $\beta$.
 This hypothesis is, of course, satisfied if the stochastic processes $L$ and $M$ possess the same law.
 It is often rephrased in terms of the following two properties: \begin{enumerate}[i.] \item The \textit{unconditional coverage hypothesis}: $\mathsf{E}\left[ \mathds{1}_{\left\{L_t > V@R^{t-1}_{\beta}(M_t) \right\}} \right] = \beta$ for all $t $. \item The \textit{independence hypothesis}: The random variables $\mathds{1}_{\left\{L_t > V@R^{t-1}_{\beta}(M_t) \right\}}$, $t=1,2, \dots, n,$ are independent. \end{enumerate}

 We now return to the equidistant partition $(\alpha_j)_{j=0,1, \dots, m+1}$ and define the random number of breached levels at time $t$ by

 taking values in $\{0,1, \dots, m, m+1\}$.
-If the unconditional coverage hypothesis holds, the distribution of $X_t$ is multinomial with one trial, i.e., $ X_t \sim MN \left(1, (\alpha_1 - \alpha_0, \dots, \alpha_{m+1} - \alpha_m, 1- \alpha_{m+1} )\right). $ The observed cell counts $(O_0, O_1, \dots, O_{m+1})$, defined as $O_i = \sum_{t=1}^n \mathds{1}_{\{ X_t = i\}}$, $i = 0,1, \dots, m +1$, follow a multinomial distribution with $n$ trials
+If the unconditional coverage hypothesis holds, the distribution of $X_t$ is multinomial with one trial, i.e., $ X_t \sim MN \left(1, (1- \alpha_{m+1} , \alpha_{m+1} - \alpha_m, \dots, \alpha_1)\right). $ The observed cell counts $(O_0, O_1, \dots, O_{m+1})$, defined as $O_i = \sum_{t=1}^n \mathds{1}_{\{ X_t = i\}}$, $i = 0,1, \dots, m +1$, follow a multinomial distribution with $n$ trials

 if the independence hypothesis holds.
-This result provides a backtesting methodology for the question whether or not the model computations $AV@R^{t-1}_\alpha(M_t)$, $t=1,2, \dots,n$, are a proper basis for assessing the true risk.
-The null hypothesis in \cite{KLM} is thus given by \eqref{classical0}.
+This result provides a backtesting methodology for the question whether or not the model computations $AV@R^{t-1}_\alpha(M_t)$, $t=1,2, \dots,n$, are a proper basis for assessing the true risk. \cite{KLM} consider the null hypothesis \eqref{classical0}.

 This approach can also be used to backtest the models evaluated with a DRM, but it would neglect the weights introduced by the distortion function.
 Where the distortion function puts more weight, the corresponding losses are more important.
-Based on this observation, we propose a novel extension to the multinomial V@R backtests to DRMs that is better adopted to the significance of misspecifications.
+Based on this observation, we propose a novel extension to the multinomial V@R backtests to DRMs that is better adapted to the significance of misspecifications.